Observatorio metro station (Mexico City): General information

 This station is one of the most important metro terminus in the city.
 It serves Mexico City's western bus depot, which connects with areas of western Mexico such as México state, Michoacán, Jalisco, Querétaro and others.

 The Observatorio Mexico City Metro station is the 1st station of Line 1 and the Mexico City Metro system.
-Service at this station began June 10, 1972.
-This Mexico City Metro train station is underground.
+Service at this station began on 10 June 1972.
+This Mexico City Metro train station is at ground level.
 The trains take passengers to Tacubaya, Juanacatlán, Chapultepec, Sevilla, Insurgentes, Cuáuhtemoc, Balderas, Salto del Agua, Isabel la Catolica, Pino Suárez, Merced, Candelaria, San Lazaro, Moctezuma, Balbuena, Boulevard Puerto Aéreo, Gómez Farías, Zaragoza, and Pantitlán Mexico City Metro stations.

 Originally Line 9 had its plans to end here, even pictograms in Line 1 showed this station as a transfer station for Line 9.
 But for an unknown reason the station was not built and the Line 9 finished at Tacubaya.

-In 2017, Toluca-Mexico City commuter rail started test trains and will enter full service by 2022.
+In 2017, Toluca-Mexico City commuter rail started test trains and will enter full service by 2025.

 Ridership

 Future

-Observatorio will be the eastern terminus for Toluca–Mexico City commuter rail when the line commences regular service, projected to begin its service in 2022.
+Observatorio will be the eastern terminus for El Insurgente commuter rail when the line commences regular service, projected to begin its service in 2025.

 As of March 2021, an extension of Line 12 to Observatorio is under construction, which will connect it with Line 1.
 The new Line 12 station is expected to open by 2021.

 As of 2018, the connection from Line 9 Tacubaya station towards Observatorio is planned, but a completion date has not been announced.
 This would make Observatorio, together with Tacubaya, Chabacano and Pantitlán, the only transfer stations in the Mexico City Metro network to have connections with three lines, in this case Line 1, Line 9 and Line 12.

 In October 2020, Mexico City's government announced a project to renovate the Observatorio area and to build a terminal that will allow users to transfer between metro, commuter rail and other public transportation services.
 It has been projected to be used by a million people every day and will be the most important complex of this type in Latin America.
-Works are expected to be finished by the end of 2022.
+Works are expected to be finished by the end of 2025.